MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_4 and S2-S4/README.md

 ---

 ## 10. The output was analyzed in GraphPadPrism as described in the article.
+This output can be used for figure 4 and S4.